image/svg+xml

 9. Under what conditions would Wayside return donated funds to donors?

-If restricted donations are made, and the terms are not satisfied, the associated funds would be returned.
+If restricted donations are made and the terms are not satisfied, the associated funds would be returned.
 Wayside would be required to issue a 1099 federal tax form reporting the funds transfer and the donor would be subject to associated taxes.

 10. What is the general timeframe planned for raising funds and what type of timeline might exist for starting and completing construction?

-11. Will current Wayside services, activities, spaces and ministries be adversely impacted by this project?
+11. Will current Wayside services, activities, spaces, and ministries be adversely impacted by this project?

 It is Wayside leadership’s intent that the current state is not degraded by this project.
 That includes effectively working around future construction activities, continuing to support current ministries, and factoring other key needs into the plan as possible, such as fellowship, Bible study, and children’s playground/basketball spaces.
 Music/audio elements will receive specific focus.